gffryclrk/toronto.fire.incident.data/README.md

 ## Timeline & Deliverables

-This project has been undertaken as a Capstone Project for Ryerson's [https://ce-online.ryerson.ca/ce/calendar/default.aspx?id=5&section=course&mode=course&ccode=CKME%20136](CKME136) and is a requisition for completion of the [https://ce-online.ryerson.ca/ce/calendar/default.aspx?section=program&sub=cert&cert=DATANA00&mode=program](Big Data Analytics and Predictive Analytics Certificate).
+This project has been undertaken as a Capstone Project for Ryerson's [CKME136](https://ce-online.ryerson.ca/ce/calendar/default.aspx?id=5&section=course&mode=course&ccode=CKME%20136) and is a requisition for completion of the [Big Data Analytics and Predictive Analytics Certificate](https://ce-online.ryerson.ca/ce/calendar/default.aspx?section=program&sub=cert&cert=DATANA00&mode=program).
 As this is a University course certain timeframes, deadlines and expectations must be met.
 Below are some of the important dates of submission.
-Relevant documents can be found in [https://github.com/gffryclrk/toronto.fire.incident.data/tree/master/docs](/docs).
+Relevant documents can be found in [/docs](https://github.com/gffryclrk/toronto.fire.incident.data/tree/master/docs).

 |Date|Objective|Deliverable|
 |---|---|---|